 Conducting Market Research

-After you have developed your personas, research to support them.
-Obtaining information directly from your audience through market research entails:
+With your personas, you would want to have research to back them up.
+Getting data directly from your audience through market research involves:

-- Analytics: To spot trends in behavior, use programs like Google Analytics or social media insights.
+- Analytics: Programs like Google Analytics or social media insights that highlight trends in behavior.

 The 4 Types Of Customer Pain Points